yusufM03/Django_app_Deployment/README.md

-# Django_app_Deployment
+# Django App Deployment

-App for tooth segmentation (in progress)
+## App for Tooth Segmentation (In Progress)

+### CI/CD Pipeline
-CI/CD Pipeline for Automatic Building, Testing, and Deployment using github actions , deployed on azure .
+This project includes a CI/CD pipeline for automatic building, testing, and deployment using GitHub Actions.
+The application is deployed on Azure.

+### Video Demo
-You can watch the demo [here](demo/video.mp4).
+You can watch the demo [here](https://vimeo.com/1018978481).